phzpc98/phzpc98.github.io/_tabs/CV.md

 I am interested in discrete differential geometry, specifically topics involving fine structures such as circle packings and patterns.
 I am interested in the rigidity, deformation, and approximation properties of those structures. **Now I am working on the intersection of Finite Element Exterior Calculus (FEEC) and discrete differential geometry.**

-Additionally, I am intrigued by statistical physics models on planar graphs and their embeddings/immersions.
+Additionally, I am intrigued by statistical physics models on planar graphs and their embeddings or immersions.

 ## EMPLOYMENT